 The Most Goals in a Champions League Game by a Player

 Which player has scored the most goals in a single Champions League match?
-Lionel Messi and Luiz Adriano are the only two players to score five in a UCL game, but who has scored four in one night of Champions League action?
+Erling Haaland became just the third player to score five goals in a single UCL game in March 2023, after Lionel Messi and Luiz Adriano’s previous five-goal hauls, but who has scored four in one night of Champions League action?

 Five Goals: Lionel Messi